What Steiner Actually Gave

 B. The Planets Do Not Orbit the Sun

 So far so good, yes?
 Some parts of Steiner's message in these "rational" statements beggar belief, but at least in each case Steiner said that the planets orbit the Sun.

-On other occasions, however, Steiner said just the opposite.
+On other occasions, however, Steiner said just the opposite: He said the planets do not orbit the Sun.
 Here are some more or less phantasmagoric descriptions (some more phantasmagoric than others) offered by R. Steiner concerning the movements of the planets:

 ◊ “People preferred the easy assumption that the Earth [progresses] all the while so as to move around the Sun ...
 [But the] Sun moves; it would outrun the Earth if the Earth simply revolved around the Sun.
 The Earth cannot revolve around the Sun because meanwhile the Sun would move away from it.
 In reality, the Sun moves on, and the Earth and the other planets follow it." — Rudolf Steiner, THE FOURTH DIMENSION (Anthroposophic Press, 2001), p.
 128. More generally, Steiner said that the planets travel in line with the Sun.
 Some planets follow the Sun while others precede it.

 ◊ “This creates the illusion that the Earth revolves round the sun.
 The truth is that the Sun goes ahead, and the Earth creeps continually after it.” — Rudolf Steiner, DISCUSSIONS WITH TEACHERS (Anthroposophic Press, 1997), p.
 168.